-At December 31, 2020, we had no borrowings outstanding under the Credit Facility and could borrow up to \$741.3 million and remain in compliance with the debt covenants under the Company's credit facility.
+As of December 31, 2021, we were in compliance with our financial covenants under the Amended and Restated Credit Agreement.
+At December 31, 2021, we had no borrowings outstanding under the Credit Facility and could borrow up to approximately \$741.3 million, net of an \$8.7 million outstanding letter of credit, and remain in compliance with the debt covenants under the Credit Facility.